Temporary Virtual Zendo

 We will be having virtual zazen at the regular time Monday, Wednesday and Friday mornings 8-8:30am.
-Essentially, you can set yourself up at home, click the link a few minutes early and sit together.
+Essentially, you can set yourself up at home, click the link a few minutes early and sit together (the han wooden bell starts at 7:45am).
 The doan will ring 3 bells to begin and 1 to end.
 We will close with the refuge prayer.

 Participants join the online zendo by accessing the internet a few minutes before the scheduled time; click this link to open Zoom Video Conference:

 Please join sittings a few minutes before the scheduled time, so as to be seated and settled in place before the period of zazen begins.
 If this is your first time using Zoom, give yourself a few minutes to download the software on your computer.
 If you are on a tablet or mobile device, be sure to add the Zoom app, available on both Android and Apple.
 If you have problems or questions, please reach out to Jon Voss for support.